 Brant: No. I - I was saying that the rules are the serve goes this way.
 Like, we were playing doubles.

 Brant: Totally.
 Well, I guess.
 And - but to have to stick it out.
 I mean, my point in the book was we stuck it out.
-We're still good friends.
-Like, we know we're broken.
+We’re still good friends.
+Like, we know we’re broken.
 But people split up all the time.
-We - split up with our church family.
-We split up because we're constantly getting offended.
+We split up with our church family.
+We split up because we’re constantly getting offended.
 This is the way the whole world operates.
-We should be the ones that don't.
-Like, we're the ones who don't because we know we're broken.
-So we should go, "yep, that's us again," and extend forgiveness as God's forgiven it to us to other people.
+We should be the ones that don’t.
+‘Cause we know we’re broken.
+So we should go, “Yep, that’s us again,” and extend forgiveness as God’s forgiven it to us to other people.
 This is what we should be like.